Greek landmarks encompass age upon age of legendary antiquity, ancient history, and contemporary eras.

 Mainland Greece and the Greek Islands are a treasure trove of magnificent monuments to history, culture, and nature.

 So let’s discover together some of the best Greek landmarks off the beaten path.
-Some are just a little less famous than the major tourist attractions, whereas others are truly hidden gems in remote locations.
+Some are only slightly less famous than the major tourist attractions, whereas others are truly hidden gems in remote locations.

 You’ll further find a custom interactive map and travel tips to visit these landmarks.
 We’ve also included some recommended places to stay from our own firsthand experience.